vieuxtemps/neo-mousekeys/README.md

 - Very low (~2MB) memory footprint.

-- Doesn't lock up keys when using modifiers: for example, if you use WASD for movement — while the application is enabled, you can now press Ctrl+W to close a browser tab, of Win+D to show the desktop.
+- Doesn't lock up keys when using modifiers: for example, if you use WASD for movement — while the application is enabled, you can now press Ctrl+W to close a browser tab, and Win+D to show the desktop.

 - Jumping (teleport) won't break if you spam the jump command.